 top 100 manhwa

 Looking for your next manhwa read?
-I’ve ranked 100 series based on my personal journey through them.
+I’ve ranked over 100 series based on my personal journey through them.
 Think of this as a friendly chat about what stood out, what stumbled, and what might be worth your time.
 Tiers range from S (must-reads) down to E (maybe skip), with a special “Hurt My Soul” category for wasted potential.

 How the Tiers Work: